notshawky007/CinemaSeatWizard/README.md

 # CinemaSeatWizard
-A sleek, user-friendly movie seat booking application, allowing users to select and reserve seats seamlessly.
+A dynamic movie seat reservation app built with vanilla JavaScript.
+This project allows users to pick seats for a selected movie, view pricing, and visually track selected seats.
+It's an intuitive and interactive application showcasing core web development skills like DOM manipulation and local storage integration.